-My intention as a teacher, doula, counselor, and trainer is to facilitate self-discovery in others, and to raise awareness of the optimal state of being human.
+My intention as an educator, trainer, mentor and leader is to facilitate self-discovery in others, and to raise awareness of the optimal state of being human.
 I teach about the consciousness of babies from pre-conception and onwards, and about the abundance of health that is offered by our planet.
 I derive my greatest joy witnessing the transformation a person goes through in their parenting journey, as well as from watching a seed turn into a fruiting plant.
 I am honored to be able to work with people at this incredible time in history, to do what I love, and call it my ‘work’.

 Becoming a Farmer

 I am passionate about honoring our earth and our environment – the universe.
 I started my first organic garden in 1996 by reading books, plowing up my back yard, and building raised beds.
 I’ve had a garden ever since, either at my home, or at a local P-Patch.
 In 2009, I spent six months on a small permaculture farm in Snohomish, learning how to raise small farm animals, my own food, and live in harmony with land.
 I trained as a Master Gardener, and became a certified Food Preservation Educator.
-I created a suburban farm in 2011, and am now urban farming in Seattle, raising chickens, ducks and rabbits, and tending a large garden.
-I built a greenhouse this past year and now sell vegetable, culinary and medicinal herbs, and flower seedlings.
+I created a suburban farm in 2011, and am now urban farming in Seattle, raising chickens and ducks, and tending a large garden.
+I built a greenhouse in my front yard, and now sell vegetable, culinary and medicinal herbs, and flower seedlings.